tobe/straverse/README.md

 TBA

 ## Notes
-Analyzing a Portable Executable where located bytes are not in `.text` will most likely display wrong bytes.
+Analyzing a portable executable where located bytes are not in `.text` will most likely display wrong bytes.
 This can be manually fixed (`fixpe`).
-Note to self: do this properly one day.
+Also, whilst dereferencing, keep in mind the relative offseting.

-## Reuse
+The proper way to do this would be at application runtime.